brbarnett/k8s-aad-auth/readme.md

 # Authenticating a Kubernetes app with Azure AD
-This sample application is based on [https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/auth/oauth-external-auth](https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/auth/oauth-external-auth)
+The purpose of this project is to provide a starting point for client applications that are hosted alongside a secured microservice API hosted on the Kubernetes orchestrator.

+This sample application is based on [https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/auth/oauth-external-auth](https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/auth/oauth-external-auth).
 See [https://github.com/brbarnett/much-todo-about-containers](https://github.com/brbarnett/much-todo-about-containers) for more details on how to set up the cluster.

 ## Architecture
 This project is set up with three primary ingress resources: